nyable/obsidian-text-finder/README.md

 ## Settings

--   Assign hotkeys in settings.
+-   Assign a hotkeys for the plugin's command.

 ## Customize Style